Mjz86/c_colon/mcc.md

 - note :

-the c colon linker only uses the abi hashes as signaturs for linkage.
+the c colon linker only uses the ABI hashes as signaturs for linkage.